AdvenamTacet/Out-Of-Line/README.md

 - I use std::map, so access time to cold data is logarithmical.
 - OOL class inherits from HotType.
 - There is support for a structured binding declaration [hot, cold].
-- There is no member function "hot", as I don't see a good use for it, other than consistency and rare situations with overwritten functions.
-(I'm thinking about changing it.)
+- There is member function "hot" for consistency.
+Helpful with fundamental types.
+- There is a support for fundamental types, use wrapper from the second header.

 # Examples